profpandaa/duco-whitepaper-tex/README.md

 # duco-whitepaper-tex
-The duino whitepaper, but in LaTeX
+The duco whitepaper, written in LaTeX.

+A rewrite of the duco whitepaper, aiming to be styled very similary, but with nicer text formatting.